-QoS adaptation modeling tools.
-The Distributed QoS modeling environment (DQME) [19] is a DSML that enables the design of QoS adaptive applications in combination with using QoS provisioning frameworks, such as QuO [20].
+The Distributed QoS modeling environment (DQME) [23] is a DSML that enables the design of QoS adaptive applications in combination with using QoS provisioning frameworks, such as QuO [24].
 DQME uses a hierarchical representation for modeling QoS adaptation strategies and supports design of controllers based on state machines.
-The primary difference is that DQME focuses on a high-level design of OoS adaptation strategies, whereas OUICKER's emphasis is more fine-grained and focuses on the runtime configuration options of the underlying middleware.
+The primary difference is that DQME focuses on a high-level design of QoS adaptation strategies, whereas QUICKER's emphasis is more fine-grained and focuses on the runtime configuration options of the underlying middleware.
 Operating at a high-level of abstraction with respect to QoS adaptation strategies ultimately requires mapping of the design adaptation strategies to implementation-specific options.
 QUICKER focuses on translating high-level QoS adaptation design intent into actual QoS configuration options that exists in tools like DQME.
+QUICKER also helps configure QoS adaptation strategies dynamically at runtime by feeding RACE information about valid QoS configuration states from the analysis results obtained using model-checking.